yaasoniii/starting-code/README.md

 ## Getting Started

+1. Close the Repository to have it locally
-1. Open the HTML file in a code editor
+2. Open the HTML file in a code editor (VS Code)
-2. Examine the HTML structure of each component
+3. Examine the HTML structure of each component
-3. Write CSS rules in the provided style section
+4. Write CSS rules in the provided style file
-4. Open the HTML file in a browser to see your results
+5. Open the HTML file in a browser to see your results
-5. Use developer tools to test and debug your styles
+6. Use developer tools to test and debug your styles

 ## Challenge Components